 The organic industry is the fastest growing segment of U.S. agriculture, with U.S. total sales of food and non-food products reaching $57.5 billion in 2021.

-Register for the upcoming RFA Technical Assistance Webinars for Organic Agriculture Research and Extension Initiative and Organic Transitions Program.
+View the recordings of the Organic Agriculture Research and Extension Initiative and Organic Transitions Program RFA Technical Assistance Webinars.

 According to a recent survey by the National Agricultural Statistics Service, U.S. farmers and ranchers alone sold $11.2 billion in certified organic commodities in 2021.
 During the same time, there were 17,445 certified organic farms.
 To sustain this growth, NIFA offers programs designed to address critical challenges of the organic industry.
 These programs cover the entire value-chain of organic products and include both food and non-food products.